khaidarovs/slackbot/README.md

 - `/meetup <four letter department code>-<five digit course code> <MM-DD-YYYY>`

-# Activity warnings, Mood messages & Conversation Summary (Matt & Maya G.):

-The activity warnings and mood messages warnings features, have similar commands and functionality but serve different purposes.
-Specifically, both have enable and disable commands, and the disable commands can be specified for indefinite or definite timeframes.
-Both features can set message content, and can reset them to default.
-Activity warnings additionally have a feature which sets the threshold, determining whether an activity warning should be sent.

-   At midnight, a function checks whether an activity message should be sent or not.
-Further, we can force-trigger this with a slash command.
-Mood messages are sent whenever a negative message is sent into the channel to encourage more positive conversation.

-- `/enable_activity_warnings` - enables activity warnings indefinitely
-- `/disable_activity_warnings <downtime (optional)>` - disables activity warnings for a specified downtime, if none, then indefinite
-- `/set_activity_warning_threshold <threshold (optional)>` - sets threshold, if none, then reverts to default
-- `/set_activity_warning_content <content (optional)>` - sets content, if none, then reverts to default
-- `/set_mood_message_content <content (optional)>` - sets content, if none, then reverts to default
-- `/enable_mood_messages` - enables mood messages
-- `/disable_mood_messages <downtime (optional)>`- disables mood messages for a specified downtime, if none, then indefinite
-- `/trigger_activity_warning` - manually triggers the usual-daily activity warning

-Note: manually triggering activity warnings when they are disabled for a definite specified period of time decrements the downtime by 1 day.
-This is because, conventionally, activity warnings only are triggered daily.
-However for debugging purposes this is too long to wait.

-## Convo Summary
-Conversation summary feature: Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
-Since this function assigns a value to each sentence, there may be a case where there is no significant value associated with specific messages, in which case, the function would return every message from the past 6 hours.
-- `/summarize_conversation` - summarizes a conversation

 ## General & Archiving a channel:

 - `/vote_archive <Y or N>`